Iultinsky District: Geography

 Iultinsky District covers the northeastern part of the Chukchi Peninsula, except for its easternmost part, and touches two oceans.
-In the north, the district borders the Chukchi Sea, a bleak environment that is ice-bound for nine months of the year and where storms can produce waves several meters high lashing the coast.
-To the south is the administrative center and small port of Egvekinot, located on the Kresta Bay.
-To the south of the Kresta Bay it reaches almost to the Anadyrsky Liman.
+In the north, the district borders the Chukchi Sea and Wrangel Island.
+To the south lies the administrative center and small port of Egvekinot, located on the Kresta Bay of the Gulf of Anadyr.
+To the south of the Kresta Bay it reaches almost to the Anadyr Estuary.

-The central part of the district is quite mountainous.
+The central part of the district is part of the Chukotka Mountains.
 The northwest is drained by the Amguema River.
-This valley is a key resource for the part of the population that does not live by the sea and contains the only significant stretch of road in the district, running from Egvekinot, through the indigenous locality of Amguema, to the now defunct mining settlement of Iultin near the Arctic.
+This valley is a key resource for the part of the population that does not live by the sea and contains the only significant stretch of road in the district, running from Egvekinot, through the indigenous locality of Amguema, to the now defunct mining settlement of Iultin.
 Other populated places in the district are only reachable either by sea or by helicopter.
+The main lakes in the district are Ekityki, Ervynaygytgyn and Yanranaygytgyn.